daytonaio/helm-charts/charts/daytona/README.md

 Redis configuration is automatically handled based on `redis.enabled`:
 - If `redis.enabled=true`: Uses internal Redis subchart
 - If `redis.enabled=false`: Uses `externalRedis` configuration

+**Horizontal Pod Autoscaler (HPA):**
+When `services.api.autoscaling.enabled=true`, the HPA will manage the replica count automatically based on CPU and/or memory utilization.
+The `replicaCount` value is ignored when HPA is enabled.
+The HPA supports:
+- CPU-based scaling via `targetCPUUtilizationPercentage`
+- Memory-based scaling via `targetMemoryUtilizationPercentage`
+- Custom metrics via the `metrics` array
+- Custom scaling behavior (scale up/down policies) via `behavior`

+**Note:** When HPA is enabled, ensure that resource requests are set in `services.api.resources.requests` for accurate scaling decisions.

 ### Proxy Service Configuration